Kevin Lamoureux: Background

 Lamoureux was born in Winnipeg, Manitoba, and was educated at the University of Winnipeg.
 He worked as a store manager and air traffic control assistant, also serving in the armed forces for three years.
-His younger brother Darrin Lamoureux was the leader of the Saskatchewan Liberal Party from 2013 to 2017.
-His daughter, Cindy Lamoureux, is an MLA in northwest Winnipeg; she represented Burrows from 2016 until 2019 and has represented Tyndall Park.
+His younger brother, Darrin Lamoureux, was the leader of the Saskatchewan Liberal Party from 2013 to 2017.
+His daughter, Cindy Lamoureux, is an MLA in northwest Winnipeg; she represented Burrows from 2016 until 2019 and has since represented Tyndall Park.

 Member of the Manitoba Legislature

 Lamoureux first ran for the Legislative Assembly of Manitoba in the 1986 election in the north-Winnipeg division of Logan.
 The Liberal Party did not have a strong provincial organization in this campaign, and Lamoureux finished a distant third against New Democrat Maureen Hemphill.

 The Manitoba Liberal Party saw its popularity increase between 1986 and 1988, as many centre-left voters abandoned the New Democratic Party (NDP) government of Howard Pawley.
 In the 1988 election, the Liberals jumped from one seat—River Heights, represented by party leader Sharon Carstairs—to twenty and became the dominant party in both north and south Winnipeg.
 Lamoureux scored a narrow victory over NDP incumbent Don Scott in the north end division of Inkster and entered the legislature as a member of the Official Opposition.

 The Liberal Party fell back to seven seats in the 1990 provincial election, finishing in third place behind a resurgent New Democratic Party.
 Lamoureux, however, was re-elected in Inkster with an increased margin of victory.